No Tags Found!

-Please provide the policy or circular for attendance because some employees in our organization are coming late as a routine and are not informing in advance.
+Please provide the policy or circular for attendance because some employees in our organization are coming late routinely and are not informing in advance.

-I am requesting a circular that allows a 15-minute grace period three times in a month and permits a 2-hour short leave in a month.
-Any absence exceeding 2 hours will be deducted as a half-day absent.
-Additionally, being late more than three times will also be considered as half-day absent.
+I am requesting a circular that allows a 15-minute grace period three times a month and permits a 2-hour short leave in a month.
+Any absence exceeding 2 hours will be deducted as a half-day absence.
+Additionally, being late more than three times will also be considered as a half-day absence.

 Kindly provide the same.